0x3F3F/dotfiles/README.md

 	git pull

-## Notes on some programs
+## Notes on Some Programs
 Some programs are a bit fiddley, extra info here:

 ### vim
 This includes only .vimrc and not individual plug ins that need to be installed via Vundle:PluginInstall!
+I've put Vimptanator config here, on off chance Firefox get their act together.

 ### transmission
 I use transmission-daemon on my Raspberry Pi,connecting via SSH and controling via transmission-remote-cli.